Observational redshift from general spherically symmetric black holes: Discussion and final remarks

 Furthermore, it would be interesting to estimate (or constraint) the free parameters $N$ and $l$ with the help of real astrophysical data of supermassive black holes hosted at the core of AGNs by making use of Bayesian fitting methods and comparing results to the previous estimations based on x-ray data \cite{CGTest1,CGTest2}.
 We leave this study for future work.

 Within this general relativistic formalism, the detector receives the information of spacetime background encoded in the frequency shift of photons emitted by the photon source.
-Therefore, generalizing this formalism to general spherically symmetric spacetimes is a crucial extension of this approach and could be useful to extract information on black hole parameters and test extended theories of gravity.
+If the spacetime background is constructed based on gravitational theories beyond Einstein gravity, it would characterized by some new free parameters of the theory, hence the information of these free parameters encoded in the observational redshift.
+In this regard, if we develop the mathematical modeling of the general relativistic formalism \cite{HN-1,HN-2,KdS} to general spherically symmetric spacetimes, this would help us to extract the information of the free parameters of the underlying theory from observations.
+Therefore, the generalization of this formalism to general spherically symmetric spacetimes, that contain an arbitrary number of the free parameters and the metric functions depend on the modified gravity, is a crucial extension of this approach and could be useful to extract information on black hole parameters and test extended theories of gravity.